 3. Some of the most ancient branches of L283 have living descendants found only in Sardinia.
 However this is the case with many haplogroups on Sardinia and is attributed to a refugium effect compounded with an oversampling of Sardinia due to numerous studies.

 The theory is that the ancestor of these branches did not actually live in Sardinia, but the ones who migrated there ended up not dying out as much.
-In fact, we have actually just discovered a cluster of Alsatian/Baden-Württemberg origin that splits YP29, the oldest branch of L283, near its MRCA 3400 BC.
-The Alsatian's Big Y is probably still processing and the Badener has submitted for YFull analysis so we should see them any day now.
+In fact, we have actually just discovered a cluster of Alsatian origin that splits YP29, the oldest branch of L283, near its MRCA 3400 BC.
+Two men in this cluster did Big Y, one is still processing while the other has already submitted the sample to YFull.

 Additionally a Norwegian from Rogaland and German from Voltlage form a subclade below YP29 with MRCA who lived about 1000 years ago (STR estimate) - the Norwegian is already on the YFull tree.
 On YFull this branch had previously been represented by a single geolocated sample, a Sardinian from Francalacci's 2013 study.
 In addition to these northerners, I/we predict an Albanian (Kurvelesh), Russian, German (Silesia), another German and an Armenian who traces descent to an Armenian community within Devely, Kayseri, in central Anatolia historically considered Cappadocia, to join these men under YP29.